Introduction

-This article describes how you can automatically combine smaller geographic categories like zipcodes or postal codes into larger ones like regions or states.
-See How to Create a Geographic Map for instructions on how to create a geographic map from the coded data.
+This article describes how you can automatically combine smaller geographic categories like zip codes or postal codes into larger ones like regions or states.

 Requirements